Moloney (surname): Spelling variations

-Variants of Moloney include O'Maloney, Moloney, Molony and Muldowney.
+Variants of Moloney include O'Maloney, Moloney, Molony, Malone, Melaney and Muldowney.
 Two Maloneys of the Kiltanon sept were successive Bishops of Killaloe for a period of more than seventy years.
-The younger John O'Moloney, 1617–1702, was remarkable both for his intellectual attainments as a University Professor in Paris, and later for his resistance to the persecution of Catholics in Ireland.
+The younger John O'Moloney, 1617–1702, was known both for his intellectual attainments as a University Professor in Paris, and later for his resistance to the persecution of Catholics in Ireland.

 In addition O Maolfhachtna, a north Tipperary name, is now generally found as Moloney, perhaps reflecting the proximity of the Clare family.
 Other, rare, anglicisations of this name include Loughney and MacLoughney.

 O Maolanfaidh, a Cork name usually rendered Molumby, is also on occasion found as Moloney.